A beginner's guide to starting RC Drifting (Ver. 2026)

 Entry Level

-Entry level closed can sensored brushless motor with a few small cooling holes, pre-soldered wires with bullet connectors makes install easy on Yokomo ESCs with pre-soldered motor wires, no timing adjustment, available in black, red and purple anodized colors
+Yokomo entry-level closed can sensored brushless motor with a few small cooling holes, pre-soldered wires with bullet connectors makes install easy on Yokomo ESCs with pre-soldered motor wires, no timing adjustment, available in black, red and purple anodized colors.

-Entry level stock spec closed can Hobby Wing sensored brushless motor, limited cooling holes, no timing adjustment, open wire terminals ready to direct soldering
+Hobby Wing entry level stock spec closed can sensored brushless motor, limited cooling holes, no timing adjustment, open wire terminals ready to direct soldering.

 Mid-Level